 Everybody is continuously connected to everybody else on Twitter, on Facebook, on Instagram, on Reddit, e-mailing, texting, faster and faster, with the flood of information jeopardizing meaning.
 Everybody’s talking at once in a hypnotic, hyper din: the cocktail party from hell.

-A recent survey by USA Today found that nearly 50% of those polled felt overwhelmed by social media and had considered giving it up completely.
+Over the past few years, multiple studies have shown that people find social media stressful and overwhelming–so much so that many of them considered giving it up completely.
 I have to say, I’m not surprised.
 When you really examine it, social media is decidedly unsocial.

 Social media sites like Facebook were billed as tools for family and friends to stay in touch and share personal news, but unfortunately, those personal messages are being lost in a flood of other information.
-Anyone who’s been on Facebook recently can tell you that a great deal of social media postings are just noise: game statistics and requests, contest information and entries, funny photos and videos, prayer chains, horoscopes, inspirational quotes, and so on.
-This imbalance may not bother some, but for individuals with limited free time and competing demands, it makes social media frustrating and unsatisfying.
+Anyone who’s been on Facebook recently can tell you that a great deal of social media postings recirculate other people’s content: funny photos and videos, contest information and entries, prayer chains, horoscopes, inspirational quotes, and so on.
+There’s also plenty of news articles, and sadly, plenty of misinformation too.
+For individuals with limited free time, the volume of recycled and low-value content can make social media frustrating and unsatisfying.

-For many, even personal updates are a source of frustration.
-I think we all have at least one friend who’s always bragging about his or her latest purchase, gift, award or vacation.
-No one enjoys feeling inferior to another person, so it doesn’t take long for bad feelings to develop when we’re constantly subjected to someone else’s “highlight reel.”
+For some, even personal updates can be a source of frustration.
+I think we all have at least one friend who’s always bragging about his or her latest accomplishment, purchase, vacation, or night out.
+Since no one enjoys feeling inferior, it doesn’t take long for bad feelings to develop when we’re constantly subjected to someone else’s highlight reel.

 So, short of pulling the plug on your social sites, what can you do to make social media less unsocial and more satisfying?